 1. What is Great Promise Partnership?
-GPP is an initiative of the Georgia Department of Education (GaDOE) in the Career, Technical, and Agricultural Education Department (CTAE).
-GPP works to establish and grow public-private partnerships in communities across the state that empower and equip at-risk students to complete high school while gaining real-world job skills and experience, creating a path to personal success and the workforce of the future.
+GPP is a part of the Georgia Department of Education (GaDOE) in the Office of Career, Technical, and Agricultural Education (CTAE).
+GPP works to establish and grow public-private partnerships that empower and equip students at risk of not completing high school, allowing students to gain real-world job skills and experience, and creating a path to personal success and the workforce of the future.

 2. Why should employers partner with GPP?